andreamari/polyquantum/docs/README.md

 ## How to edit an existing markdown document

-1. Navigate to the subfolder corresponding to the Polyquantum project you’d like to contribute to.
+1. Navigate to the folder corresponding to the Polyquantum project you’d like to contribute to.
 2. Click on the name of the document you’d like to edit.
 3. Click the _Edit_ (✏️) button at the top right.
 4. Edit your changes directly in the online text editor: